h4gen/postgres-search-replica/roadmap.md

 - **Least-Privilege DBA Scripts**:
     - **Implementation**: Provide a `docs/dba_setup.sql` template in the repository.
     - **Why**: Gives enterprises a clear audit trail of exactly what permissions are needed, making security approval significantly faster.

+## Chapter 7: Search-as-Code (Declarative Reconciliation)
+*Moving from imperative setup scripts to a state-enforcement engine.*

+- **State Discovery & Diffing**:
+    - **Implementation**: Implement a "Plan" phase at startup.
+The daemon inspects both Source and Sink (schema, indexes, vectorizers) and compares them against the `Settings`.
+    - **Why**: Provides a "Terraform-like" experience where the user describes the desired search infrastructure, and the daemon calculates the necessary DDL/DML to reach that state.
+- **Concurrent Index Management**:
+    - **Implementation**: Automatically manage GIN (full-text) and HNSW (vector) indexes.
+Use `CREATE INDEX CONCURRENTLY` to ensure zero-downtime during index upgrades or re-indexing experiments.
+    - **Why**: Allows users to experiment with different indexing strategies (e.g., changing HNSW `m` or `ef_construction` values) without locking the search replica.
+- **Experimental Versioning (Shadow Indexing)**:
+    - **Implementation**: Support multiple concurrent vectorizers/indexes for the same source table.
+    - **Why**: Enables A/B testing of different embedding models or chunking strategies by populating "Shadow" tables/columns alongside the primary ones before switching the public View.